Let’s get you trained up today in the art of “How to Diagnose Fuel Injector Problems.”

 There is a chance you might get a rusted fuel injector or a condition where the windings break, which in exchange makes the fuel injector valve fail to open and deliver gasoline.

 Usual symptoms include engine misfires.

 Fuel Injector Not Closing

-A faulty spring or rust buildup can prevent the fuel injector valve to close, leading to a gasoline leak inside the cylinder.
+A faulty spring or rust buildup can prevent the fuel injector valve from closing, leading to a gasoline leak inside the cylinder.

-Usual symptoms are strong gasoline smell combined with low gas mileage.
+Usual symptoms are a strong gasoline smell combined with low gas mileage.